nicholaschiasson/inglix/README.md

 ##### Long Vowels

 It is commonly considered that there are 5 long vowels but the "ay" as well as the "ie"/"igh" sounds are very clearly compositions of two different vowels.
-As such, those are omitted from the list of [pure] phonemes and instead listed as a [composite] phonemes further below.
+As such, those are omitted from the list of [pure] phonemes and instead listed as [composite] phonemes further below.

 | [IPA] Grapheme(s) | Common English Grapheme(s) | inglix Grapheme | English Example | inglix Example |
 |-|-|-|-|-|